teuben/dc2019/scripts4paper/Overview.md

         (NOT YET IMPLEMENTED!: and use few 100 of cycleniter.
 Faint emission might require cycleniter of few tens only!)
 * Unknown issue: We had hick-ups with data concatenated in another CASA version than DC_run was executed in.
 We recommend that you re-do the concatenation in DC-run, if the original data sets are accessible to you.
 * Restarting CASA and or using a new shell can sometimes solve weird processing crashes.

+NEW:
+* The clean instances are called in feedback mode, i.e. tclean/sdint returns a summary (stopping criterion, number of iterations executed, etc.) as a dictionary, that the datacomb-module stores in a pickle-file, and a plot of the cleaned model flux vs iteration number (under imname as defined above, with .pickle and .png as suffix, respectively.
+The plot is helpful to supervise the convergence-behaviour of the clean-instance: if the model flux jumps wildly, it helps to lower the number of minor iterations per major cycle via ``t_cycleniter``.
+Check the casalogger what cycleniters CASA has used/derived before, if ``t_cycleniter`` was set to -1.

 ## Flexibility